Insider Connections: Global Virtual Service

 All participants attend a virtual orientation to learn about the community in which your match lives, JDC’s work in the country and an introduction to the Insider Connections process.
 Volunteers receive a training guide with background on the community, conversation starters and more at the end of the orientation.
 A month into the program, the cohort will gather for a Core Conversation to reflect on the process and discuss the value of global Jewish responsibility.
 Each volunteer and cohort will have an Entwine staff member overseeing the program who can be reached for support.

-GPM Insider Connections volunteers will also receive support from GPM staff, who will review and provide feedback on lesson plans in order to ensure the most impact for their students.
+JCC India Insider Connections volunteers will also receive support from JCC staff, who will review and provide feedback on lesson plans in order to ensure the most impact for their students.
+They will also receive a thorough orientation to introduce them to Indian culture and communication in order to help them facilitate their classes.

 WHAT DO I TALK ABOUT ON THE CALLS?